 - Now, reconnect the AirPods to your MacBook in the usual way.

 Sometimes AirPods won’t connect after reset.
 Then you have to move to your Macbook to solve the problem.

 Clean the AirPods and Charging Case

-Cleaning the AirPods is quite straightforward, however you’ll need a few tools at your disposal.
-These tools include- cotton swab, clean piece of cloth, brush, hairdryer, etc.
+Cleaning the AirPods is quite straightforward, however, you’ll need a few tools at your disposal.
+These tools include- a cotton swab, a clean piece of cloth, a brush, a hairdryer, etc.